Rose Marie (song): Slim Whitman version

 In 1955, "Rose Marie" was a hit for the American country singer Slim Whitman.
 Produced by Lew Chudd, of Imperial Records.
-Whitman's recording of the song spent 11 consecutive weeks at number one in the UK Singles Chart - setting a record which was not beaten until 1991, when Bryan Adams spent 16 weeks at the top of that chart with "(Everything I Do) I Do It for You".
+Whitman's recording of the song spent 11 consecutive weeks at number one in the UK Singles Chart, setting a record that stood until 1991, when Bryan Adams spent 16 weeks at the top of that chart with "(Everything I Do) I Do It for You".
+Adams' achievement was celebrated by Whitman in November 1991, when he joined Adams on stage at Wembley Arena to sing "Rose Marie", after which he presented Adams with a plaque commemorating the achievement.
 The previous year, in the US, Whitman had peaked at number five on the Best Sellers in Stores chart.
+In 2023, Whitman's version of the song was included on the soundtrack of the Wes Anderson film Asteroid City.